claranet/terraform-signalfx-detectors/examples/stack/README.md

 for different use cases (business hour only vs h24 alert) and assign the right local for each module you call depending on the importance for you.

+To go further, please check the [usage](../usage/README.md) to learn by examples how to configure your new stack.

 # Tips

 - If something you want monitor is not available in the modules list,